hurtn/azure-data-factory/sqlmi-cdc/README.md

 1. Click the **Monitor** tab on the left.
 You see the pipeline run in the list and its status.
 To refresh the list, click **Refresh**.
 Hover near the name of the pipeline to access the Rerun action and Consumption report.

     ![Pipeline runs](./media/tutorial-incremental-copy-change-tracking-feature-portal/inc-copy-pipeline-runs.png)
 2. To view activity runs associated with the pipeline run, click the Pipeline name.
 If changed data was detected there will be three activities including the copy activity otherwise there will only be two entries in the list.
-To switch back to the pipeline runs view, click **All Pipelines** link at the top.
+To switch back to the pipeline runs view, click the **All Pipelines** link at the top.

     ![Activity runs](./media/tutorial-incremental-copy-change-tracking-feature-portal/inc-copy-activity-runs.png)